bdeckard92/dupUT/01-Class-Content/10-OOP-dev/01-Activities/02-Organizing-Tests/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How are ATDD and BDD similar to or different from TDD?
+* What are ATDD and BDD methods?
+How are they similar to or different from TDD?

 Use [Google](https://www.google.com) or another search engine to research this.